 NAFED’s robust advertising, branding and marketing strategy ensures continued sales growth benefiting all the parties involved.
 NAFED will leverage its existing and upcoming retail, institutional and direct sales channel to make the products readily accessible to retail and institutional buyers for purchase.
 NAFED’s networking is second to none and has all the right ingredients available to successfully run PAN India Projects.
 Our extensive network, diversifying all across India is a critical factor, having opened and successfully running retail outlets covering various geographical locations.

-NAFED has planned to circulate RFP for opening its NAFED Bazaar retail stores and also run a new model of NAFED Cafes at different locations across Delhi NCRwith the objective to enhance and sustain the presence with the Customers satisfaction.
+NAFED has planned to circulate RFP for opening its NAFED Bazaar retail stores and also run a new model of NAFED Cafes at different locations across Uttar Pradesh with the objective to enhance and sustain the presence with the Customers satisfaction.

 The current strength of the NAFED Bazaar Stores is around 25 Stores, which is expected to go up to 500 Stores by 2025 end.